Ethel Kennedy Will Join Hunger Strike For Break Bread Not Families

 Ethel Kennedy, 90, has joined a hunger strike to protest the “zero tolerance” immigration policy of Donald Trump.
 The widow of Robert F. Kennedy is disgusted by families torn apart at the U.S. southern border.

 Town & Country says that the collective hunger strike will last for 24 days,” in honor of the estimated 2,400 children that have been separated from their parents.”
-But each of those on the hunger stroke will only fast for 24 hours at a time.
+But each of those on the hunger strike will only last for 24 hours at a time.

 The strike is in support of the organization, Break Bread Not Families, which is a joint effort of the Robert F. Kennedy Human Rights non-profit and other charitable organizations.
-The plan is for protestors to fast for a day at a time and donate the money they would have spent on meals to the charity.
+The plan is for protesters to fast for a day at a time and donate the money they would have spent on meals to the charity.

-Kerry Kennedy, a daughter of Ethel and Robert Kennedy says that her mother is excited about the hunger strike, and her mother released this statement to the press.
+Kerry Kennedy, a daughter of Ethel and Robert Kennedy, says that her mother is excited about the hunger strike, and her mother released this statement to the press.

 “Generations of Americans did not toil and sacrifice to build a country where children and their parents are placed in cages to advance a cynical political agenda.”